molavec/mcp-api-client/README.md

 - Environment variable interpolation for sensitive data [✨ 🫣🔴COMMING SOON✨]
 - Automatic PATH parameter detection from URL (like `/users/{id}`)[✨WORKING✨]
 - Automatic QUERY parameter detection from URL (like `/users?page={page}&limit={limit}`) [✨WORKING✨]
+- **Reduce Prompt tokens used** setting up certain APIs for your project
 - ...and best of all, SAVE COUNTLESS HOURS FOR HUMANITY 👏😎😉 by connecting your LLM to any API.

 ### Use cases